jsamrei/slate/source/quickstart/faq.html.markdown

 ## What data is available for me to use in a Zillabyte App?

 We are making some useful datasets publicly accessible for you to quickly get started.
 The first ones we are providing are `domains` and `web_pages`.
-The `domains` dataset contains the urls of various domains found on the web, and the `web_pages` dataset contains the urls of various domains along with their corresponding html.
+The `domains` dataset contains more than 50 million domains.
+The `web_pages` dataset contains a sample of a deep web crawl, consisting for more than 5 million urls, with ther html content.

 In addition, you can upload your own datasets into Zillabyte, for traditional data processing sped up by Zillabyte.